Homemade Brazo Gitano (Guava Swiss Roll)

 - Use shredded coconut.
 Spread the cake with a thin layer of pureed guava or brush with simple syrup and then evenly sprinkle the shredded coconut over the glazed surface.

 - Spread with mango jam.
-Replace the guava paste with a mango puree or mango jam.
-This variation offers a tropical twist that’s both sweet and refreshing and tastes similar to our favorite batido de mango.
+Replace the guava filling with a mango puree or mango jam.

 - Dulce de Leche.
 Swap guava paste for dulce de leche.
 This rich and creamy filling pairs wonderfully with the sponge cake.